 It is located 19km north of Jeddah.
 Please find below a map to our terminal.

-King Khalid International Airport in Riyadh is located 35 kilometres north of the city.
+King Khalid International Airport in Riyadh is located 35 kilometers north of the city.
 It started operations in 1983 and since then has undergone rounds of modernisations becoming a key hub for the region.
 We are operating from Terminal 5 which was opened in 2016.

 When entering T5 in RUH please look for our purple and lime signs, you can’t miss us!